NethServer/docs/administrator-manual/en/webtop5.rst

 Synchronized events have different time
 ---------------------------------------

-Sometimes calendar events created on mobile devices, and synchronized via EAS, are shown with a wrong time, for example with a difference of 1 or 2 hours.
+Sometimes calendar events created on mobile devices and synchronized via EAS, are shown with a wrong time, for example with a difference of 1 or 2 hours.

 The problem is due to the PHP time zone which can be different from the system time zone.